 - Don’t Be So Hard On Yourself

 Accept that you’ve fallen off the bandwagon and move on.
 You’re doing a great job, and with a support network in place you can receive the encouragement to keep going on your journey.
-Check out Veganuary’s Facebook group for some moral support, or perhaps find a local vegan group.
-You never know – you might make some brand new friends who live nearby.

 - Remember Why You Signed Up